ervoge/finalProjectCSCI343/README.md

 # finalProjectCSCI343
-This is my final project for CSCI343: Graphics with WebGL and Javascript
+This is our final project for CSCI343: Graphics with WebGL and Javascript